Opus10/qik/docs/plugin_uv.md

 ### Lock Files

 Lock file artifacts are stored in the repo cache by default, i.e. `.qik/artifacts`.
-Override this a few ways:

-- Set `[defaults.cache]` to a different cache, such as `local`.
-- Set `[plugins.uv.cache]` to a different cache.
+Override this by setting `[plugins.uv.cache]` to a different one.

-The lock file can be directly specified regardless of cache by setting it in the virtualenv config:
+The lock file path can be directly specified:

 ```toml
 [spaces.default]